xu-kj/Split/README.md

     - [] Each record is a card with title, user icons, date, and total
     - [] Tap on the card to view the record
     - [] "Return" to return to the List

+The open source libraries we are using are:

+- TesseractOCRiOS
+- MGSwipeTableCell
+- IQKeyboardManagerSwift